 Emmett Watson was a fixture in Seattle journalism for more than half a century, first as a sports writer for the Seattle Star and then as a columnist for the Seattle Post-Intelligencer and The Seattle Times.
-Orphaned shortly after his birth in 1918, Watson was raised by John and Elizabeth Watson, of West Seattle.
+Adopted following his mother's death shortly after his birth in 1918, Watson was raised by John and Elizabeth Watson, of West Seattle.
 He initially pursued a career in baseball, but proved more successful describing games than playing them.
 He scored his first international scoop by revealing the suicide of author Ernest Hemingway in 1961, and later entertained generations with his pithy commentaries on Seattle's changing social landscape.
 A paladin with a pen, Watson stood for Lesser Seattle against Greater Seattle, and delighted in puncturing the pomposities of local Babbits and self-appointed civic Boosters.
 He died of post-surgical complications on May 11, 2001.

 From Home Plate to Sports Desk

 Lena McWhirt gave birth to Emmett in Seattle on November 22, 1918.
 Both Emmett's mother and twin brother, Clement, perished in the following year's "Spanish Influenza" epidemic.
 His father Garfield, an unskilled laborer, could not cope with the needs of an infant and arranged for Emmett's adoption by John and Elizabeth Watson of West Seattle.

 Emmett Watson enjoyed a normal childhood, but suffered an ear infection that permanently impaired his hearing.
 He attended high school first in West Seattle and then transferred to Franklin, where he met and played baseball with the legendary Fred Hutchinson before graduating in 1937.